Installation¶

 pip install uv

-Once UV is installed, you can install Amplifier using uvx, which runs packages in isolated environments:
+Once UV is installed, you can install Amplifier as a tool:

 cd amplifier